 • Cultivate sex and intimacy in your marriage.

-Few things produce more relaxation or create a better frame of mind than good sex with your husband.
+Few things can produce more relaxation or create a better frame of mind than good sex with your husband.
 Sex and intimacy also help your marriage and your life in general rise above the routine and mundane; they bridge the gap between you just slogging through your busy, stressful routine and you and your husband enjoying and building a life together.
 Not just in the summer, but all year long.

 Summer, however, is the perfect time to cultivate sex and intimacy.
 There’s something about warmer air, longer days, and lighter clothing that promotes a sexier state of mind.
 (And floral, summery essential oils can promote that sexier feeling too.)
 Even the foods we eat in the summer are more conducive to that state of mind than those we eat in the winter.
 So this summer, take the time and make the effort to cultivate sex and intimacy in your marriage.
 (If you aren’t sure where to begin, check out our favorite Sex and Intimacy articles and the Sex and Marriage Resources page.)